 An Initiative by Kalpanadham in association with Gram Vikas

-Satyabhama Majhi and her group led a nature exploration workshop that was organised at Vidya Vihar school, in the Ganjam district of Odisha.
-Ninety five percent of the children at the school come from tribal communities.
+Satyabhama Majhi and her group led a nature exploration workshop that was organized at Vidya Vihar school, in the Ganjam district of Odisha.
+Ninety-five percent of the children at the school come from tribal communities.

-The idea of the workshop was to introduce children and teachers to the concept of creativity through the life forms.
-The screening of “Rivers and Tides”, based on the British artist, sculptor and photographer—Andy Goldsworthy’s work, created much curiosity amongst the participants about using brightly coloured flowers, icicles, leaves, mud, stones, rocks, pinecones, snow, stone, twigs, stems, roots, thorns, etc. The participants worked at five locations.
+The idea of the workshop was to introduce children and teachers to the concept of creativity through life forms.
+The screening of “Rivers and Tides”, based on the British artist, sculptor, and photographer—Andy Goldsworthy’s work, created much curiosity amongst the participants about using brightly colored flowers, icicles, leaves, mud, stones, rocks, pinecones, snow, stone, twigs, stems, roots, thorns, etc. The participants worked at five locations.

 The River Stream

 After much experimentation with sand, berries, and leaves the children still felt something was amiss.
 There were no flowers!
 In the heat of Odisha, it was difficult for the delicate flowers to bloom in the summer heat.
 ‘The Giant Stone Flower’, grown in a pot zigzags its way into a fine full bloom by the flowing river.

 As the group of children were interacting with the villagers in an “adivaasi” (Tribal) cluster, they met a young girl named Sasmita.
 Her home was painted with terracotta and cow dung paste.
 She told the children about her dream of having a garden with flowers and butterflies around her home.
 A vibrant colorful garden was created, and it will continue to thrive in the relentless summer heat!

 Amo Khelo Gharo, Our Play Home